David Demchuk

+Life

 Born in Winnipeg, Manitoba, of Ukrainian descent, he moved to Toronto, Ontario in 1984.

+Literary work

 His plays have included Rosalie Sings Alone (1985), If Betty Should Rise (1985), Touch (1986), The World We Live On Turns So That the Sun Appears to Rise (1987), Stay (1990), Mattachine (1991), Thieves in the Night (1992) and The Power of Invention.
 He received a special Dora Mavor Moore Award in 1986 for Touch.
 In 1992, Touch was included in Making Out, the first anthology of Canadian plays by gay writers, alongside works by Ken Garnhum, Sky Gilbert, Daniel MacIvor, Harry Rintoul and Colin Thomas.

 After the mid-1990s, Demchuk stopped writing new plays, concentrating on his work at the Canadian Broadcasting Corporation and on writing scripts for radio, film and television.
-In 1999, he wrote the radio drama Alice in Cyberspace, a contemporary reworking of Alice in Wonderland which aired for ten episodes on CBC Radio's This Morning.
-His other radio dramas included Alaska, The Island of Dr. Moreau and The Winter Market.
+In 1999, he wrote the radio drama Alice in Cyberspace, a contemporary reworking of Alice's Adventures in Wonderland, which aired for ten episodes on CBC Radio's This Morning.
+His other radio dramas included Alaska, The Island of Dr. Moreau, and The Winter Market.
 In June 2012, he became a contributing writer for the online magazine Torontoist.

 The Bone Mother was published in 2017 by ChiZine Publications.
 It was the first horror-themed novel ever to receive a nomination for the Giller, an award more commonly associated with conventional literary fiction rather than genre fiction.
 The book was a shortlisted finalist for the 2018 amazon.ca First Novel Award.
 His new novel, RED X, published by Strange Light, an imprint of Penguin Random House, was released on August 31, 2021.